 - Want to be/look like someone else

-Morse and Gergen (1970) showed that in uncertain or anxiety arousing situations our self-esteem may change rapidly.
+Morse and Gergen (1970) showed that in uncertain or anxiety-arousing situations, our self-esteem might change rapidly.
 Participants were waiting for a job interview in a waiting room.
-They were sat with another candidate (a confederate of the experimenter) in one of two conditions:
+They sat with another candidate (a confederate of the experimenter) in one of two conditions:

 B) Mr. Dirty – dressed in an old T-shirt and jeans, slouched over a cheap sex novel.

-Argyle believes there are 4 major factors that influence self esteem.
+Argyle (2008) believes there are 4 major factors that influence self-esteem.

-1) THE REACTION OF OTHERS.
-If people admire us, flatter us, seek out our company, listen attentively and agree with us we tend to develop a positive self-image.
-If they avoid us, neglect us, tell us things about ourselves that we don’t want to hear we develop a negative self-image.
+If people admire us, flatter us, seek out our company, listen attentively and agree with us, we tend to develop a positive self-image.
+If they avoid us, neglect us, and tell us things about ourselves that we don’t want to hear, we develop a negative self-image.

-2) COMPARISON WITH OTHERS.
-If the people we compare ourselves with (our reference group) appear to be more successful, happier, richer, better looking than ourselves we tend to develop a negative self image BUT if they are less successful than us our image will be positive.
+If the people we compare ourselves with (our reference group) appear to be more successful, happier, richer, and better looking than ourselves, we tend to develop a negative self-image, BUT if they are less successful than us, our image will be positive.

-3) SOCIAL ROLES.
-Some social roles carry prestige e.g. doctor, airline pilot, TV. presenter, premiership footballer and this promotes self-esteem.
-Other roles carry stigma.
-E.g. prisoner, mental hospital patient, refuse collector or unemployed person.
+Some social roles carry prestige, e.g., doctor, airline pilot, TV presenter, and premiership footballer, and this promotes self-esteem.
+Other roles carry a stigma.
+E.g., a prisoner, mental hospital patient, refuse collector, or unemployed person.

-4) IDENTIFICATION.
 Roles aren’t just “out there.”
-They also become part of our personality i.e. we identity with the positions we occupy, the roles we play and the groups we belong to.
+They also become part of our personality, i.e., we identify with the positions we occupy, the roles we play, and the groups we belong to.

-Michael Argyle (2008) says there are four major factors which influence its development:
+Michael Argyle (2008) says there are four major factors that influence its development: